jfreddypuentes/jfreddypuentes/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently **working** as head of engineering and software development.
+- 🔭 I’m currently **working** as software engineering leader and software development.
-- 🌱 I’m currently **learning** Machine Learning & Deep Learning by myself.
-- 🎓 I'm currently **studying** data science at university in Bogotá, Colombia.
-- 👯 I’m looking to **collaborate** on Open sources and Machine Learning projects and solving real problems.
+- 👯 I’m looking to **collaborate** on Open sources and solving real problems with tech.
-- 💬 Ask me about APIs, Java, Python, Javascript, Cloud computing, Microservices & Sentiment Analysis.
+- 💬 Ask me about APIs, Programming, Cloud computing, Microservices & Sentiment Analysis.
 - 🤔 I want to learn more about management of high performance engineering teams.
 - 📫 How to reach me: [@jfreddypuentes](https://twitter.com/jfreddypuentes) on Twitter or on my website: [whoisjhonpuentes](https://whoisjhonpuentes.web.app/)